Delight Is a Tool That Can Enhance Your Candidate Experience

 A delightful framework

-The definition above breaks delight down into three (yes, three) steps:
+The definition above breaks delight down into three steps:

 - Exceed expectations.
 This is about minimizing pain in the process.
-For example, if a candidate will be going through multiple interviews during a site visit, you might email them a detailed itinerary a few days before.
-And maybe the morning of their visit, you text message them with driving directions and instructions for finding parking at your office.
+For example, if a candidate will spend a day on-site for interviews, you might email them a detailed itinerary a few days before.
+And maybe the morning of their visit, you message them with driving directions and parking instructions.

 Yes, that’s right: strategic use of delight can help you improve the efficiency of your recruitment process.
-It is, if you’ll indulge me, the icing on your candidate experience cake.
+It’s the icing on your candidate experience cake.

 Ways to meet and exceed expectations